aclandmark/PCB-111000_1/README.md

 This contains the display and an Atmega 328 which hosts the mini-OS, and is known as the OS device.
 The UNO board provides the USB bridge and the user device, an Atmega 328 device used to host user projects.

+Details of this project have been posted to AVR_freaks as PCB_111000_UNO parts 1,2 and 3.